 But what does a good system look like?

-- 1 hour of moral, psychological, and pedagogical studies (humor lessons as well, with 20minutes every hour for joke telling)
+1 hour of moral, psychological, and pedagogical studies (humour lessons as well, with 20 minutes every hour for joke-telling)

-How many people do you know who graduate high school or even college and have absolutely no idea what they are going to do with their life?
+How many people do you know who graduated high school or even college, and have absolutely no idea what they are going to do with their life?

-Shouldn’t it be the purpose of school to send us equipped with a sharp mind into the world to achieve our dreams?
+Should it not be the purpose of school to send us equipped with a sharp mind into the world to achieve our dreams?

-For most of us, when we leave college we are not only unprepared but crippled by the debt we had to drown ourselves in, in order to attend university in the first place.
+For most of us, when we leave college, we are not only unprepared but crippled by the debt we had to drown ourselves in to attend university in the first place.

-I did not have to take a single course that didn’t interest me, neither did I have to listen to the teachers who told me I will never amount to anything and I also did not have to be scared of getting beaten by other kids in my schoolyard.
+I did not have to take a single course that did not interest me, neither did I have to listen to the teachers who told me I will never amount to anything, and I also did not have to be scared of getting beaten by other kids in my schoolyard.

 I was free.

-I began to study on my own and my new teachers were Siegmund Freud, Leo Tolstoy, Viktor Frankl, Friedrich Nietzsche, B.F Skinner, and Carl Rogers and I never heard a single word of discouragement from them.
+I began to study on my own, and my new teachers were Sigmund Freud, Leo Tolstoy, Viktor Frankl, Friedrich Nietzsche, B.F Skinner, and Carl Rogers, and I never heard a single word of discouragement from them.

-The good thing about being labeled as a failure is that nobody expects anything out of you anymore, I was finally allowed to become myself.
+The good thing about being labelled as a failure is that nobody expects anything out of you anymore, I was finally allowed to become myself.

-Five continents and hundreds of devoured books later did I manage to find my way into your life, and I would like to thank you for your precious attention and ask you something:
+Five continents and hundreds of devoured books later, I manage to find my way into your life, and I would like to thank you for your precious attention and ask you something:

-Are you currently pursuing what is expedient or are you living an authentic and meaningful life?
+Are you currently pursuing what is expected, or are you living an authentic and meaningful life?

-When I stumbled over the story of the Polgár’s I was reassured that my path turned out to be the correct one but I was also worried… how many people are doomed for mediocrity because nobody told them that choosing a single field of mastery isn’t optional but a necessity?
+When I stumbled over the story of the Polgár’s, I was reassured that my path had turned out to be the correct one, but I was also worried… how many people are doomed for mediocrity because nobody told them that choosing a single field of mastery is not optional but a necessity?

-If you have not already chosen a path that will lead you towards the ultimate goal which is fully actualizing your potential I challenge to do this right now:
+If you have not already chosen a path that will lead you towards the ultimate goal, which is fully actualising your potential, I challenge to do this right now:

-If you would be sent to Polgár’s genius school TODAY what kind of specialty would you choose to practice for six hours a day?
+If you were to be sent to Polgár’s genius school TODAY, what kind of speciality would you choose to practice for six hours a day?

-In my interview with world-renowned behaviorist Dr. Susan Weinschenk, I learned that people align their behavior with their perception of who they think they are.
+In my interview with world-renowned behaviourist Dr Susan Weinschenk, I learned that people align their behaviour with their perception of who they think they are.

 This means that your current results are a reflection of your current identity.

-Every identity, whether it’s external or self-imposed comes along with a set of habits, values and belief systems.
+Every identity, whether it is external or self-imposed, comes along with a set of habits, values, and belief systems.

-When I was labeled a failure, I subconsciously acted according to that role.
+When I was labelled a failure, I subconsciously acted according to that role.

 Here are a few things you can do to align your identity with your goals:

-- Order posters from your heroes and put them on your wall.
+- Order posters of your heroes and put them on your wall.

 - If you want to get better at your career, transform your bedroom into a library with books on your passion topic.

-- Don’t dress like the person you were yesterday, but like the person, you want to become tomorrow.
+- Do not dress like the person you were yesterday, but like the person, you want to become tomorrow.